Amy Armentrout, DVM, MS, DACVS

 Dr. Armentrout then completed a surgical residency at Kansas State University in 2011, where she earned her Master’s degree in clinical sciences with a focus on equine lameness.
 Her primary mentor, Dr. Warren Beard, is widely regarded as one of the most talented soft tissue and respiratory surgeons in the U.S. She became a board-certified surgeon in 2012 and is currently recognized as a Diplomate of the American College of Veterinary Surgeons.

-After completion of her residency, she joined the team at Burleson Equine Hospital as an associate and surgeon.
-She loves the clients and staff at BEH and feels incredibly fortunate to have found such a wonderful and talented colleagues.
-Dr. Armentrout’s professional interests include surgery (orthopedic, soft tissue, dental, ophthalmologic, and oncological), lameness, pre-purchase examinations, critical care, anesthesia, and pain management.
+Dr. Armentrout joined the team at Burleson Equine Hospital in 2011 as an associate and surgeon.
+She loves the clients and staff at BEH and feels incredibly fortunate to have found such wonderful and talented colleagues.
+Dr. Armentrout’s professional interests include surgery (orthopedic, soft tissue, dental, ophthalmologic, and oncological), sports medicine and lameness, equine chiropractic, pre-purchase examinations, critical care, anesthesia, and pain management.

-Dr. Armentrout is an active member of the American Association of Equine Practitioners (AAEP), the American Veterinary Medical Association (AVMA), American College of Veterinary Surgeons (ACVS) and the Texas Veterinary Medical Association (TVMA).
+Dr. Armentrout is an active member of the American Association of Equine Practitioners (AAEP), the American Veterinary Medical Association (AVMA), American College of Veterinary Surgeons (ACVS) and the American Veterinary Chiropractic Association (AVCA).
 Although Dr. Armentrout has attended many colleges and lived in several states, she is still a member of the Wolf Pack Nation and bleeds Silver and Blue!
-In her free time, Dr. Armentrout enjoys running and working out.
-She also enjoys spending time with her husband Paul (who is a Fort Worth Fire Fighter), her 2 sons, and their Australian Shepherd dog, playing volleyball, and shooting trap.
-Paul and Amy try to spend as much time in Nevada as possible, and you can find them cheering on Nevada athletics in any season.
+In her free time, Dr. Armentrout enjoys spending time with her husband Paul (who is a Fort Worth Fire Fighter), her 2 sons, and their two dogs, working out, playing volleyball, and shooting trap.